hadrienmichel/BEL1D/README.md

 # BEL1D

 BEL1D is a program for the **stochastic** 1D imaging of the subsurface based on geophysical data.
-It relies on the Bayesian Evidential Learning (BEL) framework called BEL 1D imaging (BEL1D in short) [(Michel et al., Under review) - not yet available](http://www.link_to_the_paper.be).
+It relies on the Bayesian Evidential Learning (BEL) framework called BEL 1D imaging (BEL1D in short) [(Michel et al., 2020)](https://doi.org/10.1016/j.cageo.2020.104456).
 The framework basically consists in 6 steps:
 1. Generation of models from the prior model space and their associated data (forward modeling)
 2. Reduction of the dimensionality of the dataset
 3. Canonical correlation between the data and the models parameters